Internationalization of education

 EU Studies Diploma Programmes (EU-DPs)

 The EU Centre offers EU Studies Diploma Programmes (EU-DPs) to our students.
-The EU-DPs is a unique interdisciplinary educational program for EU studies, which provides students with a broad and deep understanding of the EU's pursuit of economic and social development through regional integration, as well as the European history, philosophy, science and technology behind such integration.
+The EU-DPs are interdisciplinary and unique educational programs for EU studies at the undergraduate and graduate (master’s) levels, providing students with a broad and in-depth understanding of the EU’s pursuit of economic and social development through regional integration, as well as the European history, philosophy, science, and technology underlying such integration.